The “Unspoken Exhaustion” of Living Abroad: Invisible Stress and Loneliness Many Expats Carry

 My emotions slowly became blurred.

-Looking back now, I think I had fallen into a painful emotional cycle.
+Looking back, I think I had become trapped in a painful emotional cycle.

 Slowly Returning to My True Self